-the timing, progress and results of our ongoing and planned clinical trials of etripamil in PSVT and in other cardiovascular indications;
+the timing, progress and results of our ongoing and planned clinical trials and other development activities of etripamil in PSVT and in other cardiovascular indications;

-- the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials of etripamil for additional indications or any future product candidates that we may pursue; - · our ability to establish collaborations on favorable terms, if at all; - the costs, timing and outcome of regulatory review of etripamil and any future product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for etripamil and any future product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of etripamil and any future product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the extent to which we acquire or in-license other product candidates and technologies; and - the costs of operating as a public company;
+- the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials of etripamil for additional indications or any future product candidates that we may pursue; - our ability to establish collaborations on favorable terms, if at all; - the ability of vendors and third-party service providers to accurately forecast expenses and deliver on expectations; - the costs, timing and outcome of regulatory review of etripamil and any future product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for etripamil and any future product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of etripamil and any future product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - the extent to which we acquire or in-license other product candidates and technologies.

 Until such time, if ever, as we can generate substantial revenue from product sales, we expect to fund our operations and capital funding needs through equity and/or debt financing.
 We may also consider entering into collaboration arrangements or selectively partnering for clinical development and commercialization.
 The sale of additional equity would result in additional dilution to our shareholders.
 The incurrence of debt financing would result in debt service obligations and the instruments governing such debt could provide for operating and financing covenants that restrict our operations or our ability to incur additional indebtedness or pay dividends, among other items.
+In addition, the COVID-19 pandemic continues to rapidly evolve and has already resulted in a significant disruption of global financial markets.
+If the disruption persists and deepens, we could experience an inability to access additional capital, which could in the future negatively affect our operations.
 If we are not able to secure adequate additional funding, we may be forced to make reductions in spending, extend payment terms with suppliers, liquidate assets where possible, and/or suspend or curtail planned programs.
 Any of these actions could materially and adversely affect our business, financial condition, results of operations and prospects.